 This means that strip-downs are more challenging for failed components and for this our specialised stripping rig comes in really useful.
-The Stripping Rig allows repairs to be effected on hydraulic, or pneumatic assemblies from marine equipment, or marine engines, that may otherwise have to be completely discarded.
+The Stripping Rig allows repairs to be effected on hydraulic, or pneumatic assemblies from marine equipment, or marine engines, that otherwise would have had to be completely discarded.

 The inevitable surface damage from difficult strip downs means we often need metal spray to correct the damage, but as this is a standard in-house process, this usually does not present too much of a problem.

 Careful consideration must be given to coatings and an approach that minimises the risk of corrosion, while still maintaining the important performance requirements of the assembly in its marine application, requires highly specialsed design skills that The Cylinder Service Centre has in-house